lightrush/framework-laptop-formula/README.md

 ## CHANGELOG
+- Increase the number of retries fingerprint auth allows.
 - Disable AX on AX210 when running kernel 5.11.
 - Only apply AX210 workaround if it's found on the system.
 - Document `defaults.yaml` usage.